DemmyDemon/triggerzone/README.md

+# PRE-RELEASE SOFTWARE

+Triggerzone isn't fully released yet.
+Consider this a pre-release Beta. **Do not use in production.**

 # Triggerzone

 Triggerzone is not intended for end user use.
 It is a development tool and a development library, intended to supply a useful function to FiveM script developers.